 Though qualia may be associated with a degree of idiosyncrasy and fluctuation, confusion in this area may be clarified by considering how preferences operate independently of the detection of tastes or flavours.
-If Dennett had previously encountered a negative association with an instance of eating cauliflower, especially involving feelings of nausea, he may have developed a conditioned food aversion as a result (Wolfe et al. 487), suggesting a reason for why someone may have strong negative feelings about the vegetable.
-Alternatively, personal preferences may also depend on the presence of other flavours or chemicals; for example, some only like to drink coffee with milk and sugar.
+Cauliflower and other Brassica vegetables are known to release bitter tasting flavours and individual differences in saliva composition and oral microbiome suggest some may experience an intensity in flavour which others do not (Frank et al. 1).
+Alternatively, if Dennett had previously encountered a negative association with an instance of eating cauliflower, especially involving feelings of nausea, he may have developed a conditioned food aversion as a result (Wolfe et al. 487), suggesting a reason for why someone may have strong negative feelings about the vegetable.
+Personal preferences may also depend on the presence of other flavours or chemicals; for example, some only like to drink coffee with milk and sugar.
 This feature of our sensory processing is often leveraged in cooking and gastronomy, as various food pairings change the way a dish is perceived or enjoyed.
 Overall, while the discussion of preferences may be complex, identifying a common denominator which runs constant through a range of experiences may be identified by reflecting on a number of previous experiences.
 Regardless of milk and sugar, there is a particular fragrance associated with coffee which many enjoy, while the taste itself typically introduces a degree of bitterness which may be perceived in a number of different ways.
 By analyzing the underlying similarities of phenomenal experiences arising from several occurrences, a particular quale may be identified which exists independent of context and preference.